Ed-Gah/iknite-portfolio/README.md

 - Browser
 - Internet
 - Vs-code
-- make
 - node

 - Download the code from repository (<https://github.com/Ed-Gah/iknite-portfolio>).
 - Run `npm install` and `npm run dev` and then open `http://localhost:3000/` on the browser to view it.
 - ### OR

 - Run the command: `make run` (That is after installing make)
-  - Note that you can still run the code by explicitely typing out the commands you will find in the make file if you have difficulties setting it up
+- Note that you can still run the code by explicitly typing out the commands you will find in the make file if you have difficulties setting it up
 - You can find directions on how to setup make files here(<>)

 ### Testing